bzigterman/bzigterman.github.io/projects/weather.md

 - 21°
 - Snow
 - 92% humidity
-- 7 mph wind
+- 6 mph wind
 - 90% cloud cover
-- 81 AQI 🟨
+- 80 AQI 🟨
+- 0.08 inches of snow in the past 24 hours
-- 1.41 inches of snow and 0.08 inches of rain expected in the next 48 hours
+- 1.32 inches of snow and 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>